“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 “Do you want me to?”
 Deon asked, sounding almost surprised.
 “You should be grateful.”

-I opened my eyes and turned to look at him.
 “Because being your slave is so much fun?”
 I asked sarcastically.

-Deon looked at me under his thick eyebrows.
+Deon looked at me below his thick eyebrows.
 He looked like a predator at that moment, and I couldn’t tell what he was thinking.
 He looked angry, but he looked angry all the time.

 “Why?”
 I asked in annoyance and dropped his backpack, ready to walk away.